simranchoudhary1337/Vendor-performance-analysis-SQL-Python-Powerbi/Readme.md

 # Vendor Performance Analysis | Retail Inventory & Sales

-_Analyzing vendor efficiencyand profitability to support strategic purchasing and inventory decisions using SQL, Python and PowerBi._
+_Analyzing vendor efficiency and profitability to support strategic purchasing and inventory decisions using SQL, Python and PowerBi._

 ---